Josh McNary

-Joshua Aaron McNary (born April 10, 1988) is a former American football linebacker.
-McNary played college football at the United States Military Academy, and signed with the Indianapolis Colts as an undrafted free agent in 2013.
+Joshua Aaron McNary (born April 10, 1988) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Army Black Knights, and signed with the Indianapolis Colts as an undrafted free agent in 2013.

 High school career

 McNary played football at Clear Lake High School in Houston.
-Going into his senior season the Falcons were short of defensive lineman and McNary was a backup strong safety.
+Going into his senior season the team was short on defensive linemen and he was a backup strong safety.
 With the defensive line coach, Michael Boone, looking for athletic players to fill the positions that were open, he asked to work with McNary and converted him to nose guard.
 McNary was an all-district selection for the nose guard position.
 Even though he led the team in sacks, he was not offered any scholarships because he only played defensive line for one season and lacked the ideal size for the college level.

 College career

-McNary finished his career as Army's all-time leader in sacks (28.0) and tackles for loss (49), while adding 195 tackles (117 solo), nine passes defensed, five forced fumbles and three fumble recoveries.
+McNary finished his career at the United States Military Academy as Army's all-time leader in sacks (28.0) and tackles for loss (49), while adding 195 tackles (117 solo), nine passes defensed, five forced fumbles and three fumble recoveries.
 He is the only player in school history to record two double-digit sack seasons, and also held school records for the most sacks in a single game (4.0) and a single season (12.5).

 As a senior in 2010, McNary capped off his career by returning a fumble 55 yards for a touchdown in the Black Knights’ 16–14 victory over SMU in the Bell Helicopter Armed Forces Bowl.
 The win gave Army its first winning season since 1996 and first postseason victory since the 1985 Peach Bowl.
 McNary was one of five finalists for the 2010 Burlsworth Trophy, which honors the most-outstanding college football player who began his career as a walk-on.
 He was also on the preseason watch lists for the 2010 Lombardi and Nagurski awards, and was a semifinalist for the 2010 Lott IMPACT Trophy, which is presented to the nation's top defensive player.

 Following his senior year, McNary was honored with the 2011 East-West Shrine Game Pat Tillman Award, given to the player who best exemplifies character, intelligence, sportsmanship, and service.